US fighter jets shoot down Chinese spy balloon off East Coast

 Earlier Saturday, Biden had told reporters in Syracuse, New York, that his administration was "gonna take care" of the suspected Chinese spy balloon when asked by CNN if the US would shoot it down.
 He had been discussing options with top military officials since first being briefed on the balloon on Tuesday.

+A senior administration official on Saturday pushed back on China's claim that the balloon was simply for "civilian use" and made its way into the country by "accident."

+"This was a PRC surveillance balloon.
+This surveillance balloon purposely traversed the United States and Canada and we are confident it was seeking to monitor sensitive military sites," the official said.
+"Its route over the United States near many potentially sensitive sites contradicts the PRC government explanation that it is a weather balloon."

 On Friday, the Pentagon said the balloon did not pose a military or physical threat.
-A defense official told CNN that US Northern Command was coordinating with NASA to determine the debris field if the balloon was to be shot down.
+A defense official told CNN that US Northern Command coordinated with NASA to determine the debris field in the event of a shoot down.

-China's Foreign Ministry has said the balloon entered US airspace by accident.
-But the State Department has said the presence of the balloon in US airspace was "a clear violation of our sovereignty as well as international law, and it is unacceptable that this has occurred."

 This story and headline have been updated.